-The Company enters into forward and futures contracts solely for the purpose of hedging our inventory holding risk and our liability on price protection programs, and not for speculative market purposes.
+The Company enters into forward and futures contracts solely for the purpose of hedging our inventory holding risk, and not for speculative market purposes.
 The Company's gains and losses on derivative instruments are substantially offset by the changes in the fair market value of the underlying precious metals inventory, which is also recorded in cost of sales in the condensed consolidated statements of income.
 (See Note 12.)